What is malnutrition?

 In fact, you may be in a state of malnutrition (subclinical) and not even realize it.

 Is malnutrition gaining ground on your health and your children?
-Every day, more fast foods, processed foods, pharmaceuticals, OTC meds, toxins, inheritance, and stress are beginning to show the long-term ramifications of various states of malnutrition.
+Every day, more fast foods, processed foods, pharmaceuticals, OTC meds, toxins, genetic inheritance, and stress are beginning to show the long-term ramifications of various states of malnutrition.

 Think for a moment, you now have a pharmacy on almost every corner in America and in every major supermarket chain.
 In addition, medical facilities are being built at a record number.